JYang-AI/jyang-ai.github.io/_pages/group.md

 + AI applications (AI for computing systems, AI for science)

 **About me**\
 [Dr. Jianyi Yang](https://jyang-ai.github.io) is an Assistant Professor in the Department of Computer Science at UH with a joint appointment in the Department of Electrical and Computer Engineering, starting Fall 2024.
 Prior to that, He was a visitor at Caltech and a postdoctoral research assistant at UC Riverside.
 He received his PhD degree from UC Riverside in 2023.
-His research has been published in top conferences (NeurIPS, ICML, SIGMETRICS, AAAI, INFOCOM, IJCAI, etc.).
+His research has been published in top venues (NeurIPS, ICML, SIGMETRICS, AAAI, INFOCOM, IJCAI, etc.).

 **About University of Houston**\
 Established in 1927, the University of Houston (UH) is a Carnegie R1 institution with very high research activity.
 Ranked among the top doctoral research universities in the US, UH offers a vibrant academic environment and cutting-edge research opportunities.
 UH is ranked 69th in Engineering according to US News.
 Additionally, according to ARWU, UH is ranked 63-95 in the US and 201-300 worldwide.